dlparker/raft-consensus/docs/source/components.rst

 **********

-The Serializer API class :class:`raftframe.serializers.api.SerializerAPI` may be used by Log implementations and Comms implementations.
+The Serializer API class :class:`raftframe.serializers.api.SerializerAPI` may be used by nd Comms implementations.
 In one server, the same serializer may be used for both, or two different serializers may be used for each.
 There are methods for serializing and deserializing messages, log records and dictionaries.
 The primary implementation currently used is msgpack, which has